peytoncordero/DRI25/pandas.md

 </Keywords>

-## Display a random sample of the Dataframe
+## Display a random sample of the DataFrame

 We can also look at a random sample of data with the `.sample()` method